jheddings/notes2notion/README.md

 poetry install
 ```

-At any time, you may re-run this command to get the latest supported version of all
+At any time, you may re-run he above command to get the latest supported version of all
 dependencies.

 # Usage